 Caution – Never make any investment decision based on just one or two ‘average’ indicators (Why?)
 At most, treat these heat maps as broad indicators of market sentiments and a reference of market’s historical mood swings.

-P/E Ratio (on the last day of January 2019): 26.28 P/E Ratio (on the last day of December 2018): 26.26
+P/E Ratio (on the last day of February 2019): 26.32P/E Ratio (on the last day of January 2019): 26.26

 The 12-month trend of P/E has been as follows: